-The initiative enjoys the support of the regional transportation planning agencies serving Raleigh, Hampton Roads, and Rocky Mount, NC, as well as from the business organizations serving those areas, and legislation has been introduced in both houses of Congress to make the future Interstate designation a reality.
+The initiative enjoys the support of the regional metropolitan transportation planning agencies serving Raleigh, Hampton Roads, and Rocky Mount, NC, several rural planning organizations, as well as from the business organizations serving those areas.
+Legislation has been introduced in both houses of Congress to make the future Interstate designation a reality.
 See below for more information.

 NCDOT posted new Interstate 495 and Future Interstate 495 signage in spring 2014.

 "Ease and simplicity of access is extremely important to our region’s success and a future Interstate designation will help attract visitors from the population centers to the northeast."